raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 10 minutes

-For the duration, you know if there is an aberration, celestial, elemental, fey, fiend, or undead within 30 feet of you, as well as where the creature is located.
-Similarly, you know if there is a place or object within 30 feet of you that has been magically consecrated or desecrated.
+For the duration, you know if there is an aberration, celestial, elemental, fey, fiend, or undead within 9.0m of you, as well as where the creature is located.
+Similarly, you know if there is a place or object within 9.0m of you that has been magically consecrated or desecrated.

-The spell can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+The spell can penetrate most barriers, but it is blocked by 0.3m of stone, 2.5cm of common metal, a thin sheet of lead, or 0.9m of wood or dirt.

 #### Detect Magic